WilliamBork33/ObbagyConstruction/README.md

-# Professional Portfolio Website
+# Obbagy Construction

-- A static portfolio website built with HTML, CSS, and Bootstrap.
+- A mostly static website for Obbagy Construction built with HTML, CSS, JavaScript, and Bootstrap.

 - https://github.com/WilliamBork33